gonaumov/anysCounter/README.md

 I had need to count usages of any in a TypeScript code base and I did that bash script.
 I am sharing it now in case someone has similar problem in the future.
+It creates report where in the code base are located anys and their count.

 ## How to use it?